Overload Artist Table

 Health and Safety

 The Overload Committee wishes to make sure Overload is a safe event for all exhibitors and attendees.
 Make sure your table set-up doesn’t raise any health and safety issues.
-As a requirement of entry to Overload, all artists and associates must have read and understood the ‘Overload Health and Safety plan’.
+As a requirement of entry to Overload, all artists and associates must have read and understood the ‘Overload Health and Safety plan’ which shall be provided at least one month before Overload 2022.
 As the Registering Artist you will be notified of any updates or changes to relevant documents.
 It is the Registering Artist’s responsibility to ensure that anyone associated with them has also read and fully understood these documents.

 Overload Committee shall not be held responsible for any injuries to Artists and/or members of the public, or for any costs incurred in such an event.